vilishalobo/Enhancement-of-Food-Security-Techniques/appfrontend/README.md

 ## Code Structure
 All the logos and images go under the `public` folder and all the code under `src`.

-`App.js` is the main app file.
-It checks if Drizzle is initialized and handles loading of all the components.
+`Dapp.js` is the main app file.
+It checks if the user account is initialized and handles loading of all the components.
 All the components go under `src/components/` and the CSS files under `src/css/`.
 All the static components like headers and footers are stored in `src/components/static/` and enums and other constants in `src/components/enums/`

 ## Available Scripts